mattermost-community/mattermost-app-servicenow/README.md

 1. OAuth must be configured to use ServiceNow.
 In order to configure ServiceNow, refer to the [ServiceNow documentation](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/security/task/t_CreateEndpointforExternalClients.html).
 2. For a redirect URL use `MATTERMOSTURL/plugins/com.mattermost.apps/apps/com.mattermost.servicenow/oauth2/remote/complete`.
 3. In Mattermost, run the command `/servicenow configure oauth` and introduce the required fields.
-  - `Instance URL` is the URL for your servicenow instance.
+  - `Instance URL` is the URL for your ServiceNow instance.
-  - `Client ID` is the client ID generated on step 1.
+  - `Client ID` is the client ID generated in step 1.
-  - `Client Secret` is the client secret generated on step 1.
+  - `Client Secret` is the client secret generated in step 1.

 ## User's Guide

 This guide is intended for Mattermost users who want information about the app's functionality, and Mattermost users who want to connect their ServiceNow account to Mattermost.
 Connect your ServiceNow account to Mattermost using: `/com.mattermost.servicenow connect` and follow the instructions provided.

-To disconnect the account, run `/com.mattermost.servicenow disconnect`.
+To disconnect your account, run `/com.mattermost.servicenow disconnect`.

 ### Usage